Musicals101.com

 - Although forgotten today, dancer Marilyn Miller was the most acclaimed musical comedy star of the 1920s.
 Discovered by the Shuberts for their Passing Show revues, Ziegfeld featured Miller in the 1918 and 1919 Follies before deciding to build book musicals around her special talents.
 This resulted in two of the biggest hits of the 1920s.

-Roaring 20s
+The Roaring 20s

 The Follies of 20This sheet music cover from the 1920 Follies is adorned with photos of what we assume are seven Ziegfeld chorus girls.
 Their names lost in time, the legend of the "Ziegfeld Girl" remains a part of the Western world's common cultural memory.

-In the 1920s, the Follies enjoyed longer runs than ever, with 541 performances for the 1922 edition, and 520 in 1924.
+The Follies enjoyed longer runs than ever, with 541 performances for the 1922 edition, and 520 in 1924.
 At a time when the average Broadway musical was budgeted at $25,000, Ziegfeld spent $170,000 on his beloved revue.
 However, critics were complaining that the series was suffering an artistic decline.
-The Follies scores had never been great – most of the hit tunes used in the series came from vaudeville.
+The Follies scores had never been great ' most of the hit tunes used in the series came from vaudeville.
 When the lavish 1926 edition had nothing to offer beyond its sets and costumes, Ziegfeld renamed it No Foolin' so it would not shame the series.
 But if the Follies were not all they once were, the musicals Ziegfeld now focused on were among of the most important shows of their time.

 Sally and Other Hits